phnicezio/react-keycloak-example/README.md

+This project implements an authentication flow using React and [keycloak-js](https://www.keycloak.org/docs/latest/securing_apps/#_javascript_adapter).

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Keycloak